Yungssu/SQLAnalysis/BankCHURNProject/README.md

 This project explores customer churn in a retail bank using only **SQL** — from data cleaning to in-depth analysis.
 The goal was to identify what characteristics are more common among churned customers, understand the bank's customer base, and build actionable insights for business teams and stakeholders.

-✅ No Python, Excel, or BI tools were used for this analysis — just pure SQL queries.

 ## 🧠 Key Questions Answered